bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Our experiments reveal that neither the mitotic domains nor the germ band alone are sufficient to drive ectopic folding in cephalic furrow mutants.
 But when the two events happen concomitantly, they invariably drive tissue buckling at the head--trunk boundary.
 Our data suggest the buckling is associated with the mechanical stresses generated by the mitotic domains and germ band extension.
 While the germ band makes a global compressive stress, the mitotic domains make local stresses and possibly force imbalance in the epithelium due to the shortening of dividing cells.
 In addition, the events generate tissue flow and shear stress that converges at the head--trunk boundary.
 Without the cephalic furrow, these combined mechanical stresses increase, making the monolayer epithelium unstable, suggesting the underlying mechanism of ectopic folding is buckling morphogenesis.
 Therefore, cephalic furrow might have a mechanical function that counteracts and buffers these mechanical stresses at the head--trunk boundary.-->

-Our work indicates that the cephalic furrow buffers these compressive stresses at the head--trunk boundary.
+Our findings give support to the idea that the cephalic furrow is buffering these compressive stresses at the head--trunk boundary.
 The presence of the cephalic furrow abolishes the formation of ectopic folds in sibling controls and in our simulations, suggesting that invaginating tissue out-of-plane is an effective way to alleviate compressive stresses.
 The pre-patterned position of the initiator cells, and the active cellular mechanisms deployed to drive the cephalic furrow invagination at the onset of gastrulation, anticipates the compressive stresses at the head--trunk boundary.
-When the mitotic domains appear and the germ band extends, a significant portion of the head epithelium is already invaginated and the mechanical forces are directed to a single, predictable fold.
+When mitotic domains appear, a significant portion of the head epithelium is already invaginated and the mechanical forces in the tissue are directed to a single, predictable fold.
-We found that this relative timing of invagination in respect to the other morphogenetic movements is a crucial factor for preventing ectopic buckling and mechanical instabilities.
+The relative timing of invagination in respect to the other morphogenetic movements is a crucial factor for preventing mechanical instabilities in the tissue.
-We thus propose the transient storage created by the cephalic furrow has a stress-absorbing role and contributes to safeguarding the integrity of the epithelial monolayer at the head--trunk boundary during gastrulation.
+We thus propose that the transient storage created by the cephalic furrow has a stress-absorbing role, contributing to safeguard the integrity of the epithelial monolayer at the head--trunk boundary during gastrulation.

 <!--ectopic folds observed in wildtype embryos are significantly smaller than in mutant embryos.-->
 <!--We found the same results in our simulations where the cephalic furrow effectively prevented the formation of ectopic folds.-->